-Jennifer R. Sanchez – Assistant Director, Information Technology Services Division
+Jennifer R. Sanchez – Assistant Director, Information Technology Management Division

-Mrs. Jennifer R. Sanchez has served as the assistant director for the Information Technology Services Division (ITSD) since April 2012.
-In that capacity, she is responsible for establishing and enforcing information technology (IT) project management best practices in the Information and Technology Branch.
+Mrs. Jennifer R. Sanchez has served as the assistant director for the Information Technology Management Division (ITMD) since February 2014.
+She is responsible for establishing and enforcing information technology (IT) project management best practices in the Information and Technology Branch.

 In April 2012, Mrs. Sanchez was promoted to assistant director of the Information Technology Services Division (ITSD).
 Prior to that assignment, she served as deputy assistant director of ITSD.
 Previously, she served as the section chief of the Systems Support Section within the division, where she managed six units responsible for maintaining software applications used Bureau-wide.
 She also served as the division’s audit liaison, managed the division’s budget, and provided oversight to the FBI’s Investigative Data Warehouse program.
 She was responsible for the implementation of SharePoint 2007—the FBI’s new Intranet content management system—and the post-migration support for the FBI payroll’s transition to the National Finance Center.